 It is an age old question but is it better to make three years of payments and fail in a credit counseling plan or go bankrupt now and spend three years rebuilding your life.
 If the debt management plan fails in three years and you wind up going bankrupt, has that three years been wasted?
 Is it better to force someone to remain in a financial situation that is amplifying their depression, bad relationship, and/or emotional downfall or to help them find a better way to move forward?

 You have to ask yourself if debtors need to be punished more than helped.
-Some will say that bankruptcy is an easy way out and the debtor should be FORCED to repay their debt no matter how many decades it takes, like in Ireland.
+Some will say that bankruptcy is an easy way out and the debtor should be FORCED to repay their debt no matter how many decades it takes, like in Ireland or the UAE.
 Others may feel that the debtor deserves a more reasonable solution to get out of debt, like in the UK or maybe bankruptcy in the U.S.

 There have been plenty of times when people have said to me that they did not want to go bankrupt and so I suggested that they go try a debt management program knowing that they might not be able to sustain it.
 But in those times I recognized their denial, they needed to prove that it would not work to themselves, and it would not take long to fail and then they went bankrupt anyway.